-After elections, names of members of the Social and Economic committee (CSE), and of commissions.
+After the elections, names of the members of the CSE, indication of their usual place of work and their participation in committees.

 Failure to inform employees about elections of employee representative may result in their cancellation.

 UNIONS

 Availability of addresses of representative employee unions in the company's sector, on the Employment Ministry's website.